lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ![Pasted image 20240417161921](https://github.com/lm3nitro/Projects/assets/55665256/e640ad7a-a63f-452e-bc0a-6a8ed86aa04e)

 With this information I went to take another look at the pcap.
-Here I am seeing a reference to the Windows 10 user agent:
+Here I am seeing traffic from the same internal host regarding Microsofts Delivery Optimation.

 ![Pasted image 20240417162733](https://github.com/lm3nitro/Projects/assets/55665256/e30511fc-6381-4503-bc7a-b722417cbec2)

-I also wanted to look a bit into Microsofts Delivery Optimation and the client it utilizes:
+I wanted to take a closer look into Microsofts Delivery Optimation and the client it utilizes.
+Based in this information, we can see that it only references Windows 10 and Windows 11.
+This further emphasizes that we should not be seeing any XP windows agents.

 ![Pasted image 20240417175130](https://github.com/lm3nitro/Projects/assets/55665256/21e399cd-5653-43d3-8011-f46bf11475c6)